xkimopro/Time-Series-Databases-Benchmarks/README.md

 -rw-rw-r-- 1 kimonas kimonas 4,8G Δεκ  17 12:20 timescale-data-medium.csv
 -rw-rw-r-- 1 kimonas kimonas 483M Δεκ  16 23:11 timescale-data-small.csv
 ```
-The consistent difference between influx and timescaledb format filesizes is not something to be considered unusal and thats because the influx version uses key-value pairs for every row of data thus allowing semi- structured data whereas postgres as a strict relational database uses a csv tabular format
+The consistent difference between influx and timescaledb format filesizes is not something to be considered unusal and thats because the influx version uses key-value pairs for every row of data thus allowing semi-structured data whereas postgres as a strict relational database uses a csv tabular format